algorandfoundation/xGov/Proposals/xgov-24-notiboy-chat.md

 Website: https://notiboy.com/

 ## Roadmap
-We intend to build a basic address-to-address chat application and integrate it into our current application.
-Release apis as a service.
+1)We intend to build a basic address-to-address chat application and integrate it into our current application.<br>

+2)Release apis as a service so that projects can integrate them.

 ## Benefits for the community
 1) Community members can interact with each other by using an algorand address as their identity.
 Currently, members have to expose their web2 identities, like email-id or phone numbers via a web2 platform to interact with other members or web3 projects.